quicwg/base-drafts/draft-ietf-quic-http-mapping.md

 application.
 QUIC clients send periodic PINGs to servers if there are no currently active data streams on the connection.

-QUIC's PING frame is described in detail in the [!draft-hamilton-quic- transport-protocol].
+QUIC's PING frame is described in detail in the [!I-D.ietf-quic-transport-protocol].

 ## PADDING frame